stephbuon/stephbuon.github.io/docs/_pages/cv.md

 <h1>Grant Proposals</h1>

-<p>"Integrating Human Computer Interaction, Machine Learning, Game Design, and Educational Assessment in a STEM+C Curriculum."
-Topic: To support the development of personalized, educational agents in Minecraft.
+<p>"Inclusive Game-Based Learning with AI Agents: Personalizing Computational Thinking Instruction for Students with Reading Disabilities" Topic: To support the development of personalized, educational agents in Minecraft.
 We propose the integration of an advanced set of agent abilities across three design types: A) Personalized Educational Agents that autonomously monitor student progression and dynamically generate customized curriculum for addressing individuals' needs based on their existing knowledge, personalities, and interests; B) Bridging Agents that demonstrate the "bigger picture" behind computational thinking by creating connections between STEM topics and interdisciplinary topics, such as the Language Arts; and C) Analyst Agents that translate student progression and learning outcomes to teachers for their easy assessment of student progress.</p>

 <p> "Developing Autonomous Agents to Improve Information Flow on Human trafficking" Topic: To make the response to human trafficking more resilient, we propose a new, complex data ecosystem of open knowledge networks along with information retrieval technology that improves data accessibility.
 Our research will focus on the state of Texas and confront the problems surrounding the development and use of a distributed, open knowledge network that holds sensitive information that cannot be shared directly.
 Our aim is to improve information flow between stakeholders (e.g. law enforcement, DHS, travel intermediaries) through a scalable architecture while enabling users to both ingest and retrieve meaningful knowledge artifacts.
 Key to our research is a novel agent layer that advances the state-of-the-art in privacy-preserving data sharing and analytics (PPDSA) technology by serving the dual purpose of: a. ensuring privacy protection and compliance with data sharing regulation; and b. maintaining integrity by preventing unauthorized data injections and data leaks.
 In addition, agents will be able to interface directly with the network, making private and secure connections between entities. </p>